mattmcneeney/daily-highlight/README.md

    pipenv run python send-highlight.py
    ```

-Note that the environmental variables can also be stored in a `.env` file if
-preferred.

 ### Getting a daily highlight

 To get a highlight sent to you every day, you can use crontab on a device of